 Here is a selection of music and sheet music by Emil Khoury:

 Giridharan Vellore (Giri) is an Indian Classical Vocalist and Composer, with 25 years experience on stage as a performing artist.
 He is multi-lingual speaking 5 Indian languages in addition to English, giving his pronunciation a special clarity and diction.
 His powerful and melodious voice spans 3 octaves, and he has cut many albums and travelled widely across India giving concerts.
 Giri has received several awards & titles for his service to music.
 He is now trying to fuse various genres of Indian Music with Westernised Form of Indian Music to produce a different Indian Music.
-The singer/composer's website is at www.velloregiri.com and here are some of his tracks:
+Here are some of the singer/composer's tracks:

 Sangjin Bae is a 17 year old composer from Korea whose music is inspired by fantasy and mythology, and this is a selection from his impressive portfolio.
 "The Flying Symphony" is in 4 movements and it examines flying from different aspects, initially from a dynamic and vigorous perspective and then transitioning to a romantic mood which simply enjoys the experience of flying through the sky.
 Sangjin describes "The Calm Sea Floating Mirage" as the OST of a romantic movie, but with a spiritual or new age core where the human soul achieves fulfillment when it contemplates the sea where life began.
 The video below is the vocal version of "Poem of a Thousand Years" which takes its inspiration from a Korean folk tale, where a fox with 9 tails waits for a thousand years to become human.